 It is often cumbersome to type tips\$ repeatedly to access the elements of the data frame.
 There are two ways around this: attach and with.
 The former is permanent (although it can be undone with detach) and thus can sometimes lead to unintended side effects, while the latter only acts temporarily:

 '''

 with(tips, mean(TotBill))

-[1] 19.79
+[1] 19.78594

 mean(TotBill)

-Error: object 'TotBill' not found
+Error in mean(TotBill): object 'TotBill' not found

 attach(tips)

 mean(TotBill)

-[1] 19.79
+[1] 19.78594

-detach(tips)

 '''